 There are also workouts geared solely toward functional training (see below for more on that).
 For example, Gravity focuses on body-weight movements and involves minimal equipment with plenty of functional moves designed to improve mobility.
 Pipeline targets stability, balance and core strength so you can skillfully surf the waves in Hawaii or, you know, move furniture without throwing out your back.

 While it's cool to be able to press 200 pounds over your head or flip truck tires like a diner cook flips pancakes, when in real life are you going to need to do those things?
 Probably never.

-The F in F45 stands for function.
-“Functional training helps provide you with the strength, stability and mobility to excel during your everyday life,” says Robert Deutsch, F45 founder and co-CEO.
-The emphasis in F45 is on training the body to perform well, both in the gym and outside of it.
+That's where the F in F45 comes in.
+It stands for functional training.
+"Functional training helps provide you with the strength, stability and mobility to excel during your everyday life," says Robert Deutsch, F45 founder and co-CEO.
+The emphasis in F45 is on training the body to perform well, both in and out of the gym.

 "Functional exercises mimic or re-create everyday movement like pushing, pulling, hinging, squatting, jumping, biking," says Deutsch.
 While you'll use weights in the form of dumbbells, kettlebells and barbells, you won't be doing Olympic lifts or be pushed to lift an amount of weight that doesn't match your fitness level and goals.